Choosing the correct HVAC system for your educational facility

 The Biddle low surface temperature fan convector heater is ideal for environments where safety is a key concern.

-▪️ The exterior of the unit has been designed to be smooth with rounded edges, so accidental knocks and collisions will keep the little ones away from plasters and allow them to continue playing and learning.
+▪️ Safe around small children - the exterior of the unit has been designed to be smooth with rounded edges, so accidental knocks and collisions will keep the little ones away from plasters and allow them to continue playing and learning.

-▪️ Our pencil and finger proof grill prevents items – such as pegs, toys, pencils, pens, and sticks – being inserted into the heat source of the fan convector.
+▪️ Finger proof grills - our pencil and finger proof grill prevents items – such as pegs, toys, pencils, pens, and sticks – being inserted into the heat source of the fan convector.

-▪️ The fan convector unit always has a low surface temperature on the front and side casings.
-This is so any risk of burns are compliant with the NHS guidelines, but also give peace of mind when children are near them.
+▪️ NHS compliant - the fan convector unit always has a low surface temperature on the front and side casings.
+This is so any burns are compliant with the NHS guidelines, but also give peace of mind when children are near them.
 Biddle’s fan convector units have been thoroughly tested by BSRIA (see report here) and Forceflow LST is possibly the only fan convector complying with DHSS Engineering Data DN4 and NHS Estates Health Guidance Note ‘ Safe Hot Water and Surface Temperatures’ 1998 (less than 43°C surface temperature with water flow temperatures of 80°C).

-▪️ Although the temperature of the casing is low for safety, the unit still provides excellent heat distribution, is quick to heat up and very simple and swift to install.
+▪️ Excellent heat distribution - although the temperature of the casing is low for safety, the unit still provides excellent heat distribution, is quick to heat up and very simple and swift to install.

 Primary and secondary schools